-Williams is transitioning to a blog titled, Beyond Words, that couple’s some of her unique photographic images with inspirational biblical passages.
+Pamela Williams, a nutritionist and photographer, shares her unique photos in, Beyond Words, that couple’s some of her images with inspirational biblical passages.

 Some readers may have a preference or affinity for one author over the others.
 Conversely, they may find that each different viewpoint offers something valuable.

 Taken together, the 240-plus articles and vignettes is something like a jar full of tasty and practical spiritual vitamins.